SkaillZ/walnut/README.md

 ## Building

 Run premake with `./genproject.sh`, then `make`.
-This builds the engine and Sandbox libraries and the player binary. macOS and Linux are currently supported.
+This builds the engine and Sandbox libraries and the player binary. macOS is currently supported.

 ## Running